 Get the Veg Out newsletter for vegan recipes + nutrition content!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

-Balanced and Healthy Vegan Mediterranean Salad
+Nutritionally Balanced Vegan Mediterranean Salad

 Couscous is a grain which provides complex carbs with fiber.
 Choose a whole grain couscous if possible for extra fiber.